famelack/famelack-channels/README.md

-﻿# 📡 CkIPTV Channel Dataset
+﻿# 📡 iptvchannel Channel Dataset
-This repository contains the official public dataset used by **Famelack**, including IPTV streams and YouTube live channels from around the world.
+This repository contains the official public dataset used by **Famelack**, including IPTV streams and YouTube/Twitch live channels from around the world.

 Famelack makes discovering working live channels simple, fast, and enjoyable.
 No accounts, no installs, no hassle.